How To Decide On A Nursing Career Goal And Stick With It

 It's important to know from the beginning what it takes to land your dream job.
 Once you formulate a plan to reach your nursing career goals, it's critical that you stick with it.

-Steps to Deciding on a Nursing Career Goal (And Sticking to It)
+Steps to Decide on a Nursing Career Goal and Stick with It

 The first thing to ask yourself is whether you view nursing as a job or a career.

 There's no wrong answer, but those who set smart goals for nursing tend to stick with the rigorous educational and training requirements for higher-paying jobs in competitive specialties or leadership positions.